-(Rule 6-3.7, 6-3.2 and 9-4)
+(Rules 6-3.7, 6-3.2 and 9-4)

 A.R.
-171. During an alternating-possession throw-in by A1, B1 breaks the boundary plane.
+6-7.
+During an alternating-possession throw-in by A1, B1 breaks the boundary plane.
 The officials issue a delay-of-game warning to Team B. Under what circumstances is Team A's subsequent throw-in administered?

-RULING: When an opponent of the thrower-in has part of her person beyond the plane of the inside edge of any boundary line, she has not committed a violation as this is not one of the listed violations of a throw-in as per Rule 9-4.
-She has committed a delay infraction per Rule 4-9.1.g.
+RULING: When an opponent of the thrower-in has part of their person beyond the plane of the inside edge of any boundary line, they have not committed a violation as this is not one of the listed violations of a throw-in as per Rule 9-4.
+They have committed a delay infraction per Rule 4-9.1.g.
 Following the issuance of the warning and its being notated in the scorebook, the throw-in is re-administered under the original conditions (alternating-possession throw-in).
 Once Team A completes the throw-in or commits a throw-in violation, the alternating-possession arrow will be switched towards Team B's basket.

-(Rule 6-3.7, 4-9.1.g, and 9-4)
+(Rules 6-3.7, 4-9.1.g, and 9-4) RULE 6 / LIVE BALL AND DEAD BALL

 A.R.
-172. Team A is entitled to a throw-in under the alternating-possession procedure.
+6-8.
+Team A is entitled to a throw-in under the alternating-possession procedure.
 Before the throw-in by Team A is completed, a foul is ruled on either Team A or Team B.